Overview

 What We Do

-The Equitable Origin System drives positive change that reduces the social and environmental impact of energy development operations by fostering stakeholder dialogue and helping companies measure and benchmark their performance against the EO100™ Standard.
+The Equitable Origin System drives positive change that reduces the social and environmental impact of energy development operations by helping companies measure and benchmark the performance of their projects against the EO100™ Standard.

 A History of Community Engagement

-Reaching communities that neighbor existing or planned energy development has been a core consultation strategy for Equitable Origin in the development of the EO100™ Standard for Responsible Energy Development, especially considering that people without access to the Internet would have been unable to submit comments during our online public comment periods.
+Reaching communities that neighbor existing or planned energy development has been a core consultation strategy for Equitable Origin in the development of the EO100™ Standard for Responsible Energy Development.
 As part of the initial consultation activities on the EO100™ Standard, Equitable Origin organized workshops in traditional formats and in local indigenous languages to introduce the concept of an independent certification system, to solicit advice on the design of the system and to better understand the specific social and environmental concerns that communities had about energy development projects.

 Between 2010 and 2012, we held more than 70 workshops with local and indigenous communities affected by oil and gas exploration and production.
 Because of the decades of oil and gas development in Ecuador, many of these workshops were held in Ecuador's hydrocarbon regions, including Lago Agrio, Coca, Macas, Zamora, Puyo, Morona, Archidona and, Tena, as well as a regional workshop in Cumbayá in the vicinity of Quito that brought together Indigenous Peoples leaders of all the oil regions of Ecuador.
 We also conducted workshops with indigenous organizations in Peru, Colombia, Bolivia and Brazil.